TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/working-with-text.md

 ### Strong Element

 The `<strong>` element makes text bold.
 It also semantically marks text as important, this affects things like screen readers that users with visual impairments will rely on to use your website.
+The tone of voice on the screen reader will change to communicate the importance of the text within the strong element.
 To define a strong element we wrap text content in a `<strong>` tag.

 You can use strong on its own: